Updated Card For TNA Genesis | 411MANIA

 Updated Card For TNA Genesis

-TNA has an updated card for this month’s Genesis PPV following this week’s Impact.
-You can see the lineup below for the show, which takes place on January 19th and airs on PPV:
+TNA has an updated card for Genesis following this week’s episode of Impact.
+You can see the lineup below for the show, which takes place on January 19th from Garland, Texas and airs live on PPV and TNA+:

 * TNA World Heavyweight Championship Match: Nic Nemeth vs. Joe Hendry